zorrocrisis/MultiAgentAntColony/README.md

    - $ git clone https://github.com/zorrocrisis/MultiAgentAntColony
    - $ cd MultiAgentAntColony

-1. Create virtual environment (tested with python 3.8.10)
+1. Create and activate virtual environment (tested with python 3.8.10)
    - $ python3 -m venv venv
+   - $ cd venv\Scripts
-   - $ source venv/bin/activate
+   - $ .\activate

 3. Install dependencies
+   - $ cd ..
+   - $ cd ..
+   - $ cd Project
    - $ pip install -r requirements.txt

-4. Run the project
+5. Run the project
-   - $ cd Project
    - $ python3 multi_agent_teams.py

-5. (Optional) Fiddle and play with the values and the teams being tested in the multi_agents_teams.py
+6. (Optional) Fiddle and play with the values and the teams being tested in the multi_agents_teams.py
    - $ To view the ants moving around, uncommment lines 90 and 91
    - $ To change the teams, change the run_multi_agent function accordingly and the n_agents in the environment definition in main, this if you decide to add more agents to the teams
    - $ You can also change other aspects of the environment in main (e.g.: the number of foodpiles)